Priscy4163/My-shiny-BMI-application/README.md

 ## DESCRIPTION
-This shiny app acquires input values from the user to calculate body mass index for a variety of weights and heights. my interest in healthy lifestyle motivated to develop the application.
+This shiny app acquires input values from the user to calculate body mass index for a variety of weights and heights.
+My interest in healthy lifestyle motivated me to develop the application.
 It can be used for many different purposes including;

 1 Physical fitness and weight loss journey
 2 In medical settings to monitor patient's health.